liveart/slate/source/includes/_configuration.md

 includeProductInDesign | boolean value which defines whether product background image is included into output mockup of the design.<br/>**Warning**: recomended value - ```true```, othervise image will be hidden (```display="none"```), but some software (e.g. ImageMagic) will ignore this fact.<br/> Alternate way — remove manually node with ```id="productImage"``` | false includePrintingAreaInDesign | boolean value which defines whether constraints of area available for printing are included in output mockup of design. | false includeMaskInDesign | boolean value which defines whether product locations mask are included in output mockup of design.<br/>**Warning**: recomended value - ```true```, othervise image will be hidden (```display="none"```), but some software (e.g. ImageMagic) will ignore this fact.<br/> Alternate way — remove manually node with ```id="productMask"``` | false fontsCSSUrl | URL to the location of fonts CSS definitions that will be available for the user.
-In default package URL — ```"/fonts/fonts.css"``` | "" zoomEnabled | boolean value, defines whether zoom tool will be enabled inside designer. minZoom, maxZoom, zoomStep (optional) | numeric values, defining min, max, and step values for the zoom control respectively, in percents. | 50, 150, 10 checkeredBackground | If enabled, shows checkered background where no product background is rendered.
+In default package URL — ```"/fonts/fonts.css"``` Used for stand-alone SVG preview (for proper text fonts rendering in browser)| "" zoomEnabled | boolean value, defines whether zoom tool will be enabled inside designer. minZoom, maxZoom, zoomStep (optional) | numeric values, defining min, max, and step values for the zoom control respectively, in percents. | 50, 150, 10 checkeredBackground | If enabled, shows checkered background where no product background is rendered.
 The asset for background is located in ```assets/img/bg-fill.png``` | true